JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref8]: Charles B. Heiser, Jr., “The Domesticated Sunflower in Mexico?,” _Genetic Resources and Crop Evolution_ 45 (1988): 449.

+[^ref9]: Ibid., 449 [check source].

-[^ref9]: Nicolas Barker, _Hortus Eystettensis: The Bishop's Garden and Besler's Magnificent Book_ (New York: H.N.
+[^ref10]: Nicolas Barker, _Hortus Eystettensis: The Bishop's Garden and Besler's Magnificent Book_ (New York: H.N.
 Abrams, 1995).

-[^ref10]: Ray Desmond, “A Garden at Eichstätt,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 58-66.
+[^ref11]: Ray Desmond, “A Garden at Eichstätt,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 58-66.

-[^ref11]: [Add commentary about history of manuscript and its production.]
+[^ref12]: [Add commentary about history of manuscript and its production.]
 Ray Desmond, “The Discovery of the New World,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 24-27.

-[^ref12]: Heiser, Jr., “The Domesticated Sunflower in Mexico?,” 449.
+[^ref13]: Heiser, Jr., “The Domesticated Sunflower in Mexico?,” 449.

-[^ref13]: Charles B. Heiser, Jr., “The Origin and Development of the Cultivated Sunflower,” _The American Biology Teacher_ 17, no. 5 (May 1955): 161-67, [https://www.jstor.org/stable/4438706](https://www.jstor.org/stable/4438706); Bruce D. Smith, “The Domestication of _Helianthus annuus_ L. (sunflower),” _Vegetation History and Archaeobotany_ 23 (2014): 57-74.
+[^ref14]: Charles B. Heiser, Jr., “The Origin and Development of the Cultivated Sunflower,” _The American Biology Teacher_ 17, no. 5 (May 1955): 161-67, [https://www.jstor.org/stable/4438706](https://www.jstor.org/stable/4438706); Bruce D. Smith, “The Domestication of _Helianthus annuus_ L. (sunflower),” _Vegetation History and Archaeobotany_ 23 (2014): 57-74.

 [^ref14]: Michael Brian Schiffer, “Origin of the Domesticated Sunflower,” in _Archaeology’s Footprints in the Modern World_ (Salt Lake City: University of Utah Press, 2017), 241-46.